geraldnguyen/random-x/prompt.md

 *   Update the UI components if necessary so that they align properly on the page.
 Wire the styles into the project so that the enhanced UI is reflected immediately.

+**NOTE**: This prompt, resume after a long hiatus, does not work after so many tries.
+The context was lost, Copilot kept generating App.tsx file despite the project was setup with vanila JS.
+It was only after 5 or 6 attempts with Claud and GPT that it finally worked recommending bootstrap on app.js

 ---